 In the state of Washington, Medicaid is called Washington Apple Health or simply Apple Health.
 Medicaid is a health insurance program for low-income, low-asset individuals, and is jointly funded by the state and the federal government.
-While Medicaid covers individuals of all ages, the focus on this page will be on Medicaid eligibility for elderly Washington residents (65 years of age and older).
-Furthermore, emphasis will be specifically on long-term care, whether that be provided in one’s home, a nursing home or an assisted living facility.
+While Medicaid covers individuals of all ages, the focus of this page will be on Medicaid eligibility for elderly Washington residents (65 years of age and older).
+Furthermore, emphasis will be specifically on long-term care, whether that be provided in one’s home, a nursing home, an adult family home (adult foster care), or an assisted living facility.

 Income & Asset Limits for Eligibility

 There are several different Medicaid long-term care programs for which Washington seniors may be eligible, and these programs have slightly varying eligibility requirements and benefits.
 Further complicating eligibility is that the eligibility rules vary for a single individual versus a married couple, and that Washington offers multiple pathways towards eligibility.

 1) Institutional / Nursing Home Medicaid – is an entitlement, which means if one is eligible, assistance will be received.
 Services are provided only in nursing homes.

 2) Medicaid Waivers / Home and Community Based Services (HCBS) – only a select number of participants for enrollment.
 Waiting lists may exist.
 Services are provided at home, adult day care, adult family home, or in assisted living.